Duet3D/wiki-content/User_manual/Tuning/Orthogonal_axis_compensation.md

 # Introduction

-RepRapFirmware allows you to compensate for the fact that the X, Y, and Z axes of your machine may not have been assembled at perfect right angles.
+RepRapFirmware allows you to compensate for the fact that the X, Y, and Z axes of your machine may not have been assembled at perfect right angles, using Gcode [M556](/User_manual/Reference/Gcodes/M556) for axis skew compensation.
 Ideally, your machine will be have been built perfectly square.
 This page tells you how to implement orthogonal axis compensation if you were not able to.

 # Original RRF method